About the Study Abroad Program

 Overseas Citizens Services (for answers related to questions concerning crisis abroad involving American citizens): 1-888-407-4747 toll-free within the United States (from abroad: +1-317-472-2328)

-Department of State Consular Sheets (information about individual countries)
+Department of State Learn About Your Destination (information about individual countries)

 Department of State Students Abroad Webpage